Inside the multi-day meltdown at Newark airport

 By Amanda Musa, Aaron Cooper and Pete Muntean, CNN

-(CNN) — Air traffic controllers in Philadelphia Terminal Radar Approach Control had been guiding planes to Newark Liberty International Airport in New Jersey last week when communication went down.
+(CNN) — Air traffic controllers in Philadelphia had been guiding planes to Newark Liberty International Airport in New Jersey last week when communications suddenly crashed.

 “I got you loud and clear, United 1951,” the pilot responds.

-The chaos also highlighted the challenges of an understaffed air traffic control system, the latest incident in an already turbulent year for aviation that included a deadly collision between a passenger jet and US army helicopter.
+The chaos also highlighted the challenges of an understaffed system, the latest incident in an already turbulent year for aviation that included a deadly collision between a passenger jet and US army helicopter.

-Transportation Secretary Sean Duffy told Fox News Monday traffic controllers had lost the primary communication and the backup line did not immediately take over.
+Transportation Secretary Sean Duffy told Fox News Monday controllers had lost the primary communication, and the backup line did not immediately take over.
 Audio obtained by CNN shows the tense moments from the afternoon of April 28.

 “United (flight) 674, radar contact lost,” a controller tells a pilot flying to Newark from Charleston, South Carolina.
 “We lost our radar so just stay on the arrival and maintain 6000 (feet).”